 Retail price in the Netherlands approx 5000 euro

-The Pavane has been available for a while but for me this is first contact.
-It’s priced at a compatitive price point (hardcore audiophiles would even call it affordable) and it has received universal praise.
+The Pavane has been available for a while but for me, this is the first contact.
+It’s priced at a competitive price point (hardcore audiophiles would even call it affordable) and it has received universal praise.
 For me the interesting aspect would be to learn how it compares to the EC Designs Mosaic, which is also filterless with no oversampling.

-As this is only a compact review of how the Pavane sounds compared to some other DACs, I won’t go into huge detail on how the Pavane is built, but one main feature is that like the EC Designs Mosaic, the Pavane has no active output stage, whereby the DAC output is directly driving the analog output connectors.
-The interesting part is that Metrum utilises 4 differential R2R Ladder DAC modules in parallel per channel.
+As this review is not meant to be as extensive as I normally do, I won’t go into huge detail on how the Pavane is built, but one main feature is that like the EC Designs Mosaic, the Pavane has no active output stage, whereby the DAC output is directly driving the analog output connectors.
+The interesting part is that Metrum utilizes 4 differential R2R Ladder DAC modules in parallel per channel.

 The Pavane was listened to using its balanced XLR outputs using a Transparent Ultra XL and Cardas Hexlink Golden 5C interlinks as well as its cinch outputs using an AudioQuest Water interlink.
 Even if these 2 interlinks sound very different, the results seem to be consistent when comparing to other DACs using the same cables.
 The Water worked particularly well, retaining all of the Pavane’s subtlety and dynamics and adding some “meat on the bones”, improving its timbre.

 Above: the heavy Taiko power cable is held in place well by the Pavane’s sturdy connector